 Singapore has a strong standing in the international arena when it comes to global trades and economies.
 The city-state is an attractive and secure business and financial hub.
 A smorgasbord of business types thrives in Singapore for her stable politics, social law and order, consumers’ strong buying power and state-of-the-art facilities.
 Our information will help you to see the picture how to start a business in Singapore as foreigner:

 A foreign business shall be registered via the Accounting and Corporate Regulatory Authority (ACRA) and comply with Companies Act.
 Foreign proprietors who are to be present in Singapore have to apply for an Employment Pass from the Ministry of Manpower (MOM).
 Foreigners are disallowed to run illegal businesses.
-EntrePass applied by foreigners to set up businesses like bars, massage parlor, traditional Chinese medicine, coffee shops, recruitment agencies, karaoke lounge, Geomancy and the like in Singapore will be rejected.
-ACRA and MoM are regulatory authorities to monitor and approval your application to setup business in Singapore.
+EntrePass applied by foreigners to set up businesses like bars, massage parlor, traditional Chinese medicine, coffee shops, recruitment agencies, karaoke lounge, Geomancy, and the like in Singapore will be rejected.
+ACRA and MoM are regulatory authorities to monitor and approve your application to set up business in Singapore.

 Type of business

 Who asks how to start a business in Singapore as foreigner or set up a company in Singapore shall first decide on the business structures which include sole-proprietorship, partnership, limited liability partnership, limited partnership or company?
 Then, he shall choose a name for the business.
 The company name must not be offensive, profane and identical to those of other business entities already registered with ACRA.
 The proprietors shall then register their business entities as Private Limited Company via Bizfile with payment.
 A Unique Entity Number (UEN) will be obtained upon successful business entity registration with ACRA, enabling proprietors to start running their businesses.